howard-university-web-services/hu_general/README.md

 ### Howard Header Settings

 - Show light header menu: Uses the light menu color scheme for the header menu throughout the site.
+- Featured Header Link: Show a featured link in the header, and set text and URL.
+- Hie Search: Hides the search function on desktop and mobile, if you wish to not have search functionality on the site.

 ### Howard footer Settings, Social Links